cocos/cocos-docs/en/editor/publish/wechatgame-plugin.md

 # WeChat Mini Games Engine Plugin Instructions

-> **Note**: some platforms only have Chinese documentation available when visiting the platforms website.
+> **Note**: some platforms only have Chinese documentation available when visiting the platform's website.
 It may be necessary to use Google Translate in-order to review the documentation.

 The **Game Engine Plugin** is a new feature added to **WeChat v7.0.7**, which has the official version of the __Cocos Creator__ engine built in.
 If the plugin is enabled in the first game the player experiences, all games that also have the plugin enabled do not need to download the __Cocos Creator__ engine again, just use the same version of the engine directly from the public plugin library, or incremental update the engine.